prince-ravi-leow/simpler_timer/README.md

-# ⏱️ `SimplerTimer`: a simple interactive-first timer for all your Python timekeeping needs
+# ⏱️ `simpler_timer`: a simple interactive-first timer for all your Python timekeeping needs
 # ❗️ TL;DR - for the impatient...
 ```py
 from simpler_timer import SimplerTimer